bdcht/ccrawl/doc/usage.rst

  - definitions of structured types (struct, union, enum, class & template)
  - definitions of function types (prototypes)

-Since files are only parsed and not compiled by libclang, the set of included files can be imcomplete and syntax errors only lead to ignored definitions.
-Of course, many queries do require ultimately that all subtypes of a structure have been collected but this is not enforced by ccrawl at parsing time. ccrawl will also try to extract comments associated to these features when possible.
+Since files are only parsed and not compiled by libclang_, the set of included files can be imcomplete and syntax errors only lead to ignored definitions.
+Of course, many queries do require ultimately that all subtypes of a structure have been collected but this is not enforced by *ccrawl* at parsing time.
+Note that comments associated to these features are extracted when provided by libclang_.

 The local database is a TinyDB JSON Storage file.
-For performance and scaling reasons, ccrawl supports also the use of a remote MongoDB database allowing massive indexing of the samples built locally.
+For performance and scaling reasons, ccrawl_ supports also the use of a remote MongoDB database allowing massive indexing of the samples built locally.